tsgates/arch-wiki-markdown/wiki/Xfce.md

     HandleHibernateKey=ignore
     HandleLidSwitch=ignore

-This also solves the issue when the computer registers multiple suspend events.
+This also solves the problem when the computer registers multiple suspend events.

+> xfce4 keeps blanking display

+Xfce4 (as of 4.12) does not seem to respect monitor power settings in xfce4-power-manager.
+It attempts to run the screensaver every 10 minutes.
+You can check this by reading out the output of $ xset q.
+Run
+$ xset s noblank to stop it.
+Alternatively add the following configuration file to /etc/X11/xorg.conf.d/ ( I would save it as 20-noblank.conf).

+    Section "ServerFlags"
+    	Option "BlankTime" "0"
+    EndSection

 > xfce4-xkb-plugin

-There is a bug in version xkb-plugin 0.5.4.1-1 which causes xkb-plugin to lose keyboard, layout switching and compose key settings.
+There is a bug in version xfce4-xkb-plugin 0.5.4.1-1 which causes xfce4-xkb-plugin to lose keyboard, layout switching and compose key settings.
 As a workaround you may enable Use system defaults option in keyboard settings.
 To do so run

     xfce4-keyboard-settings

-Go to Layout tab and set the Use system defaults flag, then reconfigure xkb-plugin.
+Go to Layout tab and set the Use system defaults flag, then reconfigure xfce4-xkb-plugin.

 > Locales ignored with GDM